starfrogsplash/LocalStack-AWS-CDK/README.md

-# LocalStack, AWS-CDK, API-GATEWAY, LAMBDA, SQS, SNS, DYNAMODB
+# LocalStack, AWS-CDK, API-GATEWAY, LAMBDA, SQS, SNS, DYNAMODB, DOCKER

 It demonstrates a CDK app with an instance of a stack (`AwsCdkStack`) Amazon SQS queue that is subscribed to an Amazon SNS topic.